Tacuarembó, Uruguay: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types C, F and L. Check that you choose the correct kind.
-The vast majority of adapters on sale are simply plugs and expect your devices to change the voltage themselves.
-If yours can't do that they could burn up.
-This one works in most places.
+A plug adapter that supports outlet types C, F and L. Be careful to pick the right kind.
+Many adapters available online are simply plugs and require your devices to convert the voltage themselves.
+If your devices can't do that they could get fried.
+This one should be appropriate for most locations.

 Power bank for devices